IMJLA/Export-Permission/README.md

 The naming format that will be used for the groups is CONTOSO\Group1

   where CONTOSO is the NetBIOS name of the domain, and Group1 is the samAccountName of the group

-By default, this is a scriptblock that always evaluates to $true so it doesn't evaluate any naming convention compliance

 ```yaml
 Type: System.Management.Automation.ScriptBlock